gloaysa/lgg/ROADMAP.md

 - [ ] **`lgg fix` Command**: A utility to normalize and clean up manually edited files (e.g., add missing timestamps, fix formatting).
 - [ ] **Exporters**: Add options to export journal entries to different formats (JSON, consolidated Markdown, etc.).
 - [ ] **Improved Tag Support**: Enhanced parsing and indexing for `@tags`.
+- [ ] **Raycast extension**: No idea how Raycast extensions work, but will look into it.
+Would be nice to be able to create entries from it when not at the terminal.
+There's a work-around for it at the moment.
+- [ ] **Templates**: If the app gets some tracking and users want this feature.